sunseol/gemma2-2b_RAG/README.md

   - Chunk splitting
   - Embedding generation
 - `data/`: Repository for documents to be searched

+### System Process Flow
+1. **Initialization Step**
+   - Start the web server (Flask)
+   - Load the embedding model (Sentence-Transformers)
+   - Load the vector database (FAISS)
+   - Load the Gemma 2-2B-IT model (GPU acceleration enabled)

+2. **Document Processing Step**
+   - User uploads a document file (TXT, PDF)
+   - Document parsing and text extraction
+   - Text is split into appropriate-sized chunks
+   - Embedding vectors are generated for each chunk
+   - Generated embeddings are added to the FAISS index

+3. **Query Processing Step**
+   - User inputs a query through the web UI
+   - Embedding vector is generated for the query text
+   - Embedding vector is used to search for similar document chunks in FAISS
+   - Top documents are selected based on similarity scores (default: top 3)

+4. **Answer Generation Step**
+   - Extract key information from retrieved document chunks
+   - Combine query and retrieved information to generate a prompt
+   - Prompt is passed to the Gemma 2-2B-IT model
+   - Model generates an answer (temperature: 0.1, maximum length: 1024 tokens)
+   - Post-processing and refinement of generated answer

+5. **Response Delivery Step**
+   - Generated answer is displayed in the web UI
+   - Reference document source and similarity score are provided
+   - User can ask additional questions if needed

+This entire process completes within 2-5 seconds on average (with GPU usage).
+The system can answer various questions using not only the documents uploaded by the user but also the knowledge base provided by default.

 ### Models and Technologies Used
 - **Generation Model**: Google's Gemma 2-2B-IT